Boundary-Bound Reactions: Pattern Formation with and without Hydrodynamics: Buoyancy-Driven Instabilities

-A value of $\mathrm{Ra}$ that satisfies \eqref{eq:ra_equations} is referred to as a critical Rayleigh numnber for the wavenumber $k$, denoted $\mathrm{Ra}_c(k)$.
+If both of the steady-state concentrations are constant, then the reagent concentrations are unaffected by the flow in the linearized system; the linear stability would be identical to that of the system without buoyancy effects.
+In order for chemo-hydrodynamic interactions to occur at first order, one of $\eta_Q$ or $\eta_R$ must be non-zero, or the model should include a non-trivial in-flux through the non-reactive plate so that these gradients can be non-zero.
+By construction, both the full and separated Schnakenberg reactions described in \ref{sec:exampels_wo_hydrodynamics} satisfy these conditions.
+We will refer to a value of $\mathrm{Ra}$ that satisfies \eqref{eq:ra_equations} as a critical Rayleigh number for the wavenumber $k$, denoted $\mathrm{Ra}_c(k)$.
 We solve for $\mathrm{Ra}_c(k)$ using a shooting method \cite{Stoer2002} applied to \eqref{eq:ra_equations}.
-The boundary conditions are obtained by calculating \eqref{eq:bbr_bcs} for both the full and separated reactions.
+The boundary conditions are obtained by calculating \eqref{eq:bbr_bcs} for the examples in \ref{sec:exampels_wo_hydrodynamics}.
 From our numerical results, we find that the function $\mathrm{Ra}_c(k)$ has at most one local maximum [see Appendix \ref{ap:C}, Figure~\ref{fig:num_v_anal}(a)], which we refer to as the maximum critical Rayleigh number and denote by $\mathrm{Ra}_{\max, c}$, and at most one local minimum, denoted $\mathrm{Ra}_{\min, c}$ and referred to as the minimum critical Rayleigh number.
 We expect the unpatterned state to become unstable and transition to steady patterns with finite wavenumber as the Rayleigh number increases above the minimum critical Rayleigh number or decreases below the maximum critical Rayleigh number.
 The existence and values of these minima and maxima depend on parameters such as $\delta^Q$, $\delta^R$, $D$ and $\gamma$.
 We discuss the performance of the estimates obtained by this shooting method procedure in Appendix \ref{ap:C}.

 In Section \ref{sec:gm} we introduced the notion of $Q$-driven flow with $\delta^Q = 1$.
 This corresponds to when $Q$ has a larger effect on the buoyancy force at similar concentrations compared to $R$ at similar concentrations.
 Letting $\delta^R = 0$, we find that there is a maximum but no minimum critical Rayleigh number.
 The maximum, $\mathrm{Ra}_{\max,c}^Q$, increases with $D$.
 It is negative, then zero, and positive when the diffusion ratio is respectively below, equal to, and above the minimum critical diffusion ratio, $D_{\min,c} := \min_{k} D_{c}(k)$ [Figure~\ref{fig:q_v_r_driven_flows_buoyancy}(a)].
 Note that $D_{\min,c}$ is the diffusion ratio at which the system is marginally stable without flow.
 When $D < D_{\min,c}$, the unpatterned state is stable without flow but a finite wavenumber can be brought to marginal stability with flow if gravity acts downward (i.e., the Rayleigh number is negative).
 In this case, coupling with fluid flow serves to destabilize the unpatterned state.
 Conversely, when $D > D_{\min,c}$, the system without flow is unstable but can be stabilized by flow if gravity acts upwards.